+- 7.4.1 The source of atmospheric pollution impacts derives from the following policies (Appendix II):

+- Housing Allocations HA1 to HA56, and FTC3 to FTC9 and BL1HA1 to HA45, and FTC1 to FTC6

+- E2 Faraday Business Park

+- E3 Swordfish Business Park

+- E4 Solent 2

+- E4a Land north of St Margaret's Roundabout

+- E4b Land north of Military Road

+- E4c Little Park Farm

+- E4d Standard Way

-- 7.4.1 The source of atmospheric pollution impacts derives from the following policies (Appendix II): - Housing Allocations HA1 to HA45, and FTC1 to FTC6 - E2 Faraday Business Park - E3 Swordfish Business Park - E4 Solent 2 - 7.4.2 The Annex 1 habitat Oligotrophic to mesotrophic standing waters with vegetation of the Littorelletea uniflorae and/or of the Isoeto-Nanojuncetea is the most sensitive qualifying feature within New Forest SAC to nutrient nitrogen deposition (CL=3kgN/ha/yr).
+7.4.2 The Annex 1 habitat Oligotrophic to mesotrophic standing waters with vegetation of the Littorelletea uniflorae and/or of the Isoeto-Nanojuncetea is the most sensitive qualifying feature within New Forest SAC to nutrient nitrogen deposition (CL=3kgN/ha/yr).
 The Annex 1 habitats Bog woodland, Transition mires and quaking bogs and Depressions on peat substrates of the Rhynchosporion are the most sensitive qualifying features to acid deposition (CL=0.547 MinCLMaxN, kEq/ha/yr) according to APIS.
-Most of the features have a CL of 1 μg/m for ammonia and all features have a CL of 30 μg/m for NOx.
+Most of the features have a CL of 1 μg/m3 for ammonia and all features have a CL of 30 μg/m3 for NOx.

-7.4.3 The maximum contribution of the FBLP in combination is <0.0000662 μg/m which is <0.025% of the lowest CL; these exceedances are considered to be so small as to be unlikely to result in any distinguishable effect on the qualifying features present in these locations (Ricardo, 2020).
+7.4.3 The maximum contribution of the FBLP in combination is <0.0000662 μg/m3 which is <0.025% of the lowest CL; these exceedances are considered to be so small as to be unlikely to result in any distinguishable effect on the qualifying features present in these locations (Ricardo, 2020).

-7.4.4 The maximum contribution of the FBLP in combination is <0.00673μg/m which is <0.025% of the lowest CL; these exceedances are considered to be so small as to be unlikely to result in any distinguishable effect on the qualifying features present in these locations (Ricardo, 2020).
+7.4.4 The maximum contribution of the FBLP in combination is <0.00673μg/m3 which is <0.025% of the lowest CL; these exceedances are considered to be so small as to be unlikely to result in any distinguishable effect on the qualifying features present in these locations (Ricardo, 2020).